adnathanail/adnathanail-blog/src/pages/blog/2022-05-08-hilbert-curve-part-3.md

 featuredpost: true
 featuredimage: /img/screenshot-2022-05-08-at-02.36.51.png
 ---
-> "Lets read MIDI files" I said.
+"Let's read MIDI files" I said.
 "It'll be easy" I said.
 "This is the standard musical interchange format, and has been for decades, it must be well-defined and simple to parse" I said.

 Firstly, MIDI files are not (as I had assumed) text files, they are binary files, so I am unable to parse them directly.
 Luckily Java has the `javax.sound.midi` library which can do some of the work for me.
 Using it wasn't instantly straightforward, but I found [this handy article on the processing forums](https://discourse.processing.org/t/parse-midi-files/14126/2).